Week 4: Question-Focused Analysis

 What is the setting?

-You will often need to set up your main point with supporting evidence (effective visuals)
+You will often need to set up your main point with supporting evidence.

 Members rate health and beauty products highest among categories